 4) List Building Plugin or Service

-Your sign-up incentive will depend on you, but opt-in form deployment and design will depend on the plugin you use.
+Deployment and design will depend on the WordPress plugin or service you use.
 A good place to start is in understanding which plugin features are critical to list building.

 |Form types||The number of different forms you can implement.
 For example, pop-up, top bar, and slide-in would count as three.|